vdhulst/idavie_docs/docs/source/gui.rst

 1) Displays the moment 0 map of the currently cropped region of the cube.
 The moment 0 map is the integrated intensity of the cube.
 2) Displays the moment 1 map of the currently cropped region of the cube.
 The moment 1 map is the intensity weighted velocity field of the cube.

+**NOTE:** The code for the moment map calculation is located `here in the iDaVIE repository. <https://github.com/idia-astro/iDaVIE/blob/6f644a5a3ef0b6339cddeaa52438c431023aad54/Assets/Resources/MomentMapGenerator.compute#L23>`_

 3) The colourbar for the moment maps.
 Colour settings can be adjusted in the config file using the :literal:`momentMaps.m0.colorMap` and :literal:`momentMaps.m1.colorMap` settings.
 4) What voxels to include for the moment map calculations.
 This can be set to Threshold which uses the threshold data values set below or Mask which uses the mask to exclude voxels.
 5) The minimum threshold for the moment map calculations.
 This sets the minimum data value to include in the moment map calculations.